YEASIN49/CSE446-Content/Ethereum Dapp/README.md

   vi. **Truffle-config.js file**: This is the main configuration file for any Truffle project

 6. Now, we will create our own contract skeleton first.
-But before that, delete the sample contract file available inside the  “**contracts**” folder that came with the boilerplate code.
+But before that, **make sure to delete** all the sample contracts available inside the  “**contracts**” folder that came with the boilerplate code.
 Now, to create a skeleton contract.
 Issue this command:
 ```shell
 touch contracts/Election.sol
 ```